A synthetic monopole source of Kalb-Ramond field in diamond: Abstract

 \section{Abstract}

-Quantum mechanics predicts the existence of the Dirac and the Yang monopoles.
-Although their direct experimental observation in high-energy physics is still lacking, these monopoles, together with their associated vector gauge fields, have been demonstrated in synthetic matter.
-On the other hand, monopoles in even-dimensional spaces have proven more elusive.
-A potential unifying framework--string theory--that encompasses quantum mechanics promotes the \emph{vector} gauge fields to \emph{tensor} gauge fields, and predicts the existence of more exotic tensor monopole in 4D space.
-Here we report the first experimental observation of a tensor monopole in a 4D parameter space synthesized by the spin degrees of freedom of a single solid-state defect in diamond.
-Using two complementary methods, we reveal the existence of the tensor monopole through measurements of its quantized topological invariant.
-By introducing a fictitious external field that breaks chiral symmetry, we further observe a novel phase transition to a topological nodal ring semimetal phase that is protected by mirror symmetries.
+{\bf Magnetic monopoles play a central role in various areas of fundamental physics, ranging from electromagnetism to topological states of matter.
+While their observation is elusive in high-energy physics, monopole sources of artificial gauge fields have been recently identified in synthetic matter.
+String theory, a potentially unifying framework that encompasses quantum mechanics, promotes the conventional \emph{vector} gauge fields of electrodynamics to \emph{tensor} gauge fields, and predicts the existence of more exotic \emph{tensor monopoles} in 4D space.
+Here we report on the characterization of a tensor monopole synthesized in a 4D parameter space by the spin degrees of freedom of a single solid-state defect in diamond.
+Using two complementary methods, we characterize the tensor monopole by measuring its quantized topological charge and its emanating Kalb-Ramond field.
+By introducing a fictitious external field that breaks chiral symmetry, we further observe an intriguing transition in the spectrum, characterized by spectral rings protected by mirror symmetries.
+Our work represents the first detection of tensor monopoles in a solid-state system and opens up the possibility of emulating exotic topological structures inspired by string theory.}